Vitamin B Deficiency and Alcohol Abuse

 Wernicke-Korskaoff Syndrome from B Vitamin Deficiency

-Ultimately, a vitamin B deficiency and alcohol abuse could result in the development of another serious condition known as Wernicke-Korskaoff Syndrome.
+When someone gets diagnosed with Wernicke-Korskaoff syndrome, they have a deficiency of thiamine or vitamin B1.
+When patients present the symptoms of this, they show signs of an altered mental status and ataxia.
+People who have an alcohol addiction, start to have an issue absorbing the vitamin B1 or thiamine, which makes them prone to developing Wernicke-Korskaoff syndrome.
 This condition is a brain disorder that can make it nearly impossible for a person to function cognitively without help.
 Memory issues and changes in behavior are common trademarks of Wernicke-Korskaoff Syndrome.
-It’s estimated that approximately 25% of people that are diagnosed with a severe form of this condition will require long-term help regardless of their age.
+It’s estimated that approximately 25% of people who are diagnosed with a severe form of this condition will require long-term help regardless of their age.

 Other Health Risks of Vitamin B Deficiency

-Of course, it comes as no surprise that vitamin B deficiency and alcohol abuse can also cause a plethora of other physical ailments.
+The issue with not being able to produce vitamin B12 naturally makes it even harder for alcoholics to have the vitamin absorbed in their system from the foods they eat.
+Even if someone who has an alcohol use disorder were to consume a ton of food with vitamin B12, it still would be a struggle for them to absorb and use those essential vitamins to maintain a healthy lifestyle because of being overly dependent on alcohol.
 For example, due to this type of deficiency, a person may be more susceptible to cardiovascular issues such as a heart attack or a stroke.
 There is also a possibility that women who drink and suffer from this type of deficiency may be at an increased risk of developing breast cancer.
 Keep in mind that alcoholism can also put any drinker at an increased possibility of developing any type of cancer.

 Alcohol Addiction Treatment at Resurgence Behavioral Health